Shuijing725/CrowdNav_Sim2Real_Turtlebot/README.md

   - Cuda version: 11.5
   - ROS version: Noetic **(our code WILL NOT WORK with lower versions of ROS on host computer)**
 - Turtlebot2i:
-  - OS: Ubuntu 18.04
+  - OS: Linux
   - Python version: 3.8
-  - Cuda version: cuda is not needed
+  - Cuda version: cuda is not needed unless you're running everything on board (i.e. no host computer)
   - ROS version: Melodic